syrte/syrte/README.md

-Zhaozhou Li, Postdoc at The Hebrew University of Jerusalem.
+Zhaozhou Li, Postdoc at The Hebrew University of Jerusalem; previously known as "Syrtis Major" on GitHub.

 🔭 Astrophysicist working on formation and dynamics of cosmic structures.